 What happens after I've applied?

-- Unsuccessful - You've failed to gain a place on the course.
+- Unsuccessful - you've failed to gain a place on the course.

 If you've been unsuccessful, try to remain positive.
-Request feedback from admissions staff, and ask for advice on how to improve future applications.
+You can request feedback from admissions staff, and ask for advice on how to improve for future applications.
 You could also contact your university's careers service to discuss your options, while most institutions will have an appeals procedure.